Renewable Fuel Standard (RFS):

 As our members and industry stakeholders communicate with Members of Congress, Washington policy makers, the media, and the public, NBB provides the resources to the right and works with them to amplify these points:

-- Small refinery exemptions have destroyed demand for hundreds of millions of gallons of biodiesel over the past several years.
+- Small refinery exemptions destroyed demand for hundreds of millions of gallons of biodiesel each year over the past several years.

-- If EPA continues to hand out small refinery exemptions at the same rate as the past two years, it will reduce biodiesel demand by 2.54 billion gallons and cause a $7.7 billion loss for the industry, according to University of Illinois economist Scott Irwin.
+- If EPA continues to hand out small refinery exemptions at the same rate, it will reduce biodiesel demand by 2.54 billion gallons and cause a $7.7 billion loss for the industry, according to University of Illinois economist Scott Irwin.

 - Just one small refinery exemption can eliminate demand for an entire biodiesel facility.
 A “small” oil refinery can produce up to 3 million gallons of fuel per day.
 It’s annual RFS obligation for biodiesel is only 20 million gallons,